Dons (singer)

-He has released eight solo albums and has won numerous awards including Latvijas Radio's Muzikālās Banka (lit.
-'Musical Bank') Song of the Year four times.
-He has attempted to represent Latvia in the Eurovision Song Contest twice with the songs "Freedom is my Religion" (2010) and "Pēdējā Vēstule" (2014), finishing in second both times.
-He has used the stage names Art Green and Art Singer while performing outside of Latvia.
+He has released nine solo albums and has won numerous awards including Latvijas Radio's Muzikālās Banka (lit.
+'Musical Bank') Song of the Year five times.
+At the Latvian Music Recording Awards, he has won Best Pop Album twice from five nominations for Varanasi (2014) and Tūrists (2020).
+He has won Best Rock Album once from two nominations with Lelle (2008) and has been nominated once for Best Pop-Rock Album with Signāls (2013).
+In 2024, he won the Supernova song competition with his English-language single "Hollow" to represent Latvia in the Eurovision Song Contest.
+Previously, he attempted to represent Latvia in the Eurovision Song Contest twice with the songs "My Religion is Freedom" (2010) and "Pēdējā Vēstule" (2014), finishing second both times in the Latvian national finals.